FloppaNeko/KPO/IDZ1/README.md

 Input the number of the command:
 1: Add an animal
 2: Add an item
-3: Get the total ammount of required food for animals
+3: Get the total ammount of food needed for the animals
 4: Get all the animals in the zoo
 5: Get the kind animals who can be displayed at the contact zoo
-6: Get all the things in the inventory
+6: Get all the items in the inventory
 7: Exit
 1
 Input the number of the species of the animal: